mazipan/ng2-simplert/README.md

 See here : https://github.com/mazipan/ng2-simplert/blob/master/src/app/app.component.ts

 #Exposed Method
+You can access this below method from SimplertService :
 | Method Name        	        | Parameter             	| Description                                        	|
 |---------------------------	|-----------------------	|---------------------------------------------------	|
 | openPopupBlock            	| title: string         	| Title of alert (can be empty)                      	|